 The one-day event is open to all who are keen to experience technology in the open air with flying kites (with on-board cameras), land and sea robots, wearable technology, Raspberry Pis, Arduinos, 3D printing, mobile apps and much more.

-Some of the demos will be using programmes and applications designed by young people from Ceredigion and surrounding counties who have been involved in Technocamps through school and holiday workshops.
+Some of the demos will be using programmes and applications designed by young people from Ceredigion and surrounding how do i buy viagra online counties who have been involved in Technocamps through school and holiday workshops.

 Dr Mark Neal, Senior Lecturer in Computer Science at Aberystwyth University and one of the academics involved in Technocamps, will be on-hand at Beach Lab.